 When he came to, overcome with grief, he took to the Oracle of Delphi to have Pythia instruct him on how to expiate himself.
 The sentence was that he'd have to serve Eurystheus, King of Tiryns and Mycenae, for a period of twelve years.
 As part of the hero's servitude, King Eurystheus compelled him to perform 12 feats so difficult they seemed impossible.

 The Twelve Labors

-Myth #5: Jason & the Argonauts
+5. Jason and the Argonauts

 Back in 2008, a replica of Jason's ship actually set sail with the purpose of retracing a portion of the legendary journey.
 Making the whole trip would be absolutely possible, if not for the refusal of the Turkish state to let the ship pass through the Bosporus straight.

 Mythology carries seeds of truth, sometimes even more.
 Despite what people of medieval and later times believed, Troy (Ilion) did exist on the shores of Asia Minor, and the Trojan War did indeed take place in the early 12th century B.C.